 They were also concerned that any additions should continue the look and feel of the original house through the use of roof materials, construction of the eaves, eave treatments, finials, polished floors, and that any new windows should match in with the existing.

-Consideration was also to be given to utilizing the roof space as storage area, to the soundproofing of the upstairs room, and to the positioning of the stairs to minimize lost existing floor area to the new addition.
+Consideration was also to be given to utilising the roof space as storage area, to the soundproofing of the upstairs room, and to the positioning of the stairs to minimise lost existing floor area to the new addition.

 While the main focus was upon the house it was decided that a new carport at the front was required, both as car protection and as a way to present more strongly to the streetscape.
 Accordingly the carport was constructed using materials and finishes to integrate in with the rest of the property.